RetroPie/RetroPie-Docs/docs/Doom.md

 ### Music for ZDoom

 ZDoom handles the midi music from the Doom games automatically - options are provided in the ZDoom menu for various midi emulation devices, including OPL3 and Timidity for midi output.
-A number of fan-created music 'remasters' also exist, which can be loaded with ZDoom as PWAD / PK3 files using the methods outlined above.
+Several fan-created music packs also exist, which can be loaded with ZDoom as PWAD / PK3 files using the methods outlined above.

 ## Issues

 ### lr-prboom - Deformed Ceiling and Floor Textures

-As of a an update to lr-prboom, an issue with the ceiling and floor textures like this has started:
+As of an update to lr-prboom, an issue with the ceiling and floor textures like this has started:

 ![](https://user-images.githubusercontent.com/39132563/63890203-740dcf80-c9b0-11e9-8406-e29906b9a22b.png)

 This is caused by a bug in lr-prboom.
-The easiest way to fix it is by going to the game settings and turning off the `wiggle geometry fix`.
+The easiest way to fix it is by going to the internal menu's settings and turning off the `wiggle geometry fix`.

 Here is the discussion about the bug: https://github.com/libretro/libretro-prboom/issues/112